 In order to get the app to guide the app user we need of course the routes the public transportation vehicles are driving.
-Usually you obtain this kind of data from your public transportation authority.
+Usually you obtain this kind of data from your public transportation authority or your city authority.
 Usually the data you get is in one of the following file formats (GPX, JSON, GEOJSON, …).
 If you can’t handle the formats yourself then kindly ask us for help.
 Some of us are really good in such things and can convert between file formats.
 If your authority does not provide this kind of data then it is probably not nice and you need to gather this data by yourself on the field.
 For that we recommend the Android App “GPS Essentials”.
 Also on this one we can provide help if necessary.

 Part 2: Importing route data to OpenStreetMap

 OpenStreetMap is the “Wikipedia of Maps”.
 Like Wikipedia aims to provide free knowledge, OpenStreetMap aims to provide free Map Data (focuses on the underlying data a map is made of).
 We chose OSM because it makes routes easier to maintain and because we love Open Data Initiatives.
 In order to add data to OpenStreetMap your mapping team needs the following:

 - JOSM which is freeware and looking forward to meet you.
 It can be downloaded from here for Linux/Mac/Windows (it requires Java to be installed).

 - The configuration file for JOSM which makes mapping bus routes easier and which you can create by following this tutorial.
 Then Your mapping team can follow the tutorial here to activate it on their machines.